arudzinska/music_collection/README.md

-1) Create a virtual environment with virtualenv in directory music_collection/
+1) Create a virtual environment with virtualenv in the parent directory music_collection/

 2) Activate the virtual environment